medialab/minet/cookbook/scraping_dsl.md

 If you are a bit shaky about CSS selection and want to refresh your memory or simply learn, I can't recommand you [this](https://flukeout.github.io/) wonderful tutorial enough.

+Note that `minet` uses the popular [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) library to parse and traverse html documents and relies on the [soupsieve](https://facelessuser.github.io/soupsieve/) library for CSS selection.

-Applying this scraper on the beforementioned HTML will yield the following result:
+This said, applying this scraper on the beforementioned HTML will yield the following result:

 ```json
 "My Awesome Web Page"